sukhsare/lecturenotes.sty/README.md

 # sukh.sty
 Custom Package for LaTeX.
 Consisting of already existing packages and newly defined commands.
-Useful if you are looking to cut down your preamble.